cosmos/ibc/spec/ics-024-host-requirements/README.md

 ### Module layout

-Represented spatially, the layout of modules & their included specifications on a host state machine looks like so (Aardvark, Betazoid, and Cehalopod are arbitrary modules):
+Represented spatially, the layout of modules & their included specifications on a host state machine looks like so (Aardvark, Betazoid, and Cephalopod are arbitrary modules):

 ```
 +----------------------------------------------------------------------------------------------------------+